Quarry Hill, Victoria: Facilities

-St. Joseph's Catholic Primary School is in Gladstone Street, Quarry Hill, in the parish of St. Joseph, Quarry Hill.
-Archbishop Carr laid the foundation stone on 29 August 1906.
+St. Joseph's Catholic Primary School, Gladstone Street, is located in the parish of St. Joseph.
+Archbishop Carr laid the school's foundation stone on 29 August 1906.
 The school opened for classes on 30 April 1907.
-Children attend from the suburbs of Quarry Hill and Spring Gully, as well as the outer suburbs such as White Hills and Epsom.
+Children attend from the suburbs of Quarry Hill and Spring Gully, as well as outer suburbs such as White Hills and Epsom.

-Quarry Hill Primary School in Peel Street opened in 1911.
+Quarry Hill Primary School, Peel Street, opened in 1911.

-Quarry Hill Golf Club is at 47-85 Houston St, Quarry Hill.
+Quarry Hill Golf Club is at 47–85 Houston St.